HashimSaqib/neo-ledger-deploy/README.md

    POSTGRES_USER=postgres_username
    POSTGRES_PASSWORD=postgres_secure_password
    ```
-3. Make the installation script executable:
+4. Make the installation script executable:
    ```bash
    chmod +x install.sh
    ```
-4. Run the installation script as root:
+5. Run the installation script as root:
    ```bash
    sudo ./install.sh
    ```
+6. Update .env inside /var/www/html/sql-ledger-api to include SEND_IN_BLUE api key OR smtp details.
-5. Ensure your DNS records point to your server for both the frontend and backend domains
+7. Ensure your DNS records point to your server for both the frontend and backend domains
+8. Setup Google Drive OR Dropbox for document Management (Detail below).

 ## Overview of the Installation Process